Honors College Sponsored Service

 HC Serves: Hospital Hearts

-Hospital Hearts is a recreational therapy program sponsored by the Honors College Student Advisory Board at the PSE&G Children’s Specialized Hospital at Robert Wood Johnson.
+Hospital Hearts is a recreational therapy program sponsored by the Honors College Service Assembly at the PSE&G Children’s Specialized Hospital at Robert Wood Johnson.
 Honors College students are invited to volunteer to visit the patients during recreational time on Sundays during the academic year.
 Volunteers must be available for the full time commitment and will receive two HC Serves hours for participating.

 Honors College students are encouraged to volunteer at Promise Garden, a premier urban agriculture demonstration site and community garden in the heart of downtown New Brunswick.
 Promise Garden is run by Elijah's Promise, a local non-profit that harnesses the power of food to change lives.
-The Honors College is looking for volunteers to help with weeding, mulching, planting, site clean-up, skill share, kid-friendly programs/activities, and more.
-This service opportunity is available on Fridays, between 10am until noon (departure from the Honors College is at 9:30am).
-If you are interested in participating, please fill out this form.
+The Honors College hosts volunteer opportunities to help with weeding, mulching, planting, site clean up, kid-friendly programs/activities, and more.

 HC Ally: Honors College Student Mentoring

 HC Ally Mentors will be responsible for mentoring a small group of incoming first-year students during the academic year.
 This is not the same as the Mentors In Residence program, which is a paid position and does not count for service hours.

 For more information, please contact RUHCAlly@gmail.com.